MattHodge/PoshSensu/README.md

 * Automatic configuration file reloads allowing adding additional checks without having to restart any services
 * Detailed logging (can be turned off)
 * Runs checks using PowerShell Background Jobs
+* Checks can be loaded from multiple JSON files, making configuration management and templating of checks easy.
 * Rotates its own log file
 * Runs as a service